jakartaee/platform-tck/README.md

 interaction.
 Most tests return either a Pass or Fail status.
 For a given platform to be certified, all of the required tests must pass.
 The definition of required tests may change from platform to platform.

 The definition of required tests will change over time.
 Before your final certification test pass, be sure to download the latest Exclude List for the Java EE 8 CTS.

 ### About JavaEE8 CTS
-  Java EE 8 CTS is a portable, configurable, automated test suite for verifying the compliance of a licensee's implementation of the Java EE 8 technologies.
+Java EE 8 CTS is a portable, configurable, automated test suite for verifying the compliance of a licensee's implementation of the Java EE 8 technologies.
 Java EE 8 CTS includes version 5.0 of the JT harness.

 For documentation on the test harness used for running the Java EE 8 CTS test suite, see https://wiki.openjdk.java.net/display/CodeTools/Documentation.

 ### Hardware Requirements
 The following section lists the hardware requirements for the Java EE 8 CTS software, using the Java EE 8 RI or Java EE 8 Web Profile RI.
 Hardware requirements for other reference implementations will vary.